Dear WVU School of Dentistry Donors,

 I grew up in a small town in Preston County just 30 minutes from Morgantown.
 I decided in ninth grade that I wanted to become a dentist and set high goals for myself to achieve over the years to come.
 I attended Preston High School and graduated top of my class in 2012.
 I came to WVU to obtain a bachelor’s degree in chemistry with a minor in biology.
 Being a West Virginia girl my whole life, I knew I wanted to attend the WVU School of Dentistry.
 I was beyond thrilled when I got my acceptance letter in 2016, and I am still so excited for the career I have ahead of me.

-professional.
-With this career path, as we all know, comes a great amount of
+a healthcare professional.
+With this career path, as we all know, comes a great

-financial debt.
-I received numerous scholarships in undergrad including WV
+of financial debt.
+I received numerous scholarships in undergrad including WV promise,

-promise, the presidential scholarship based on ACT scores, one each year from
+the presidential scholarship based on ACT scores, one each year from the chemistry

-the chemistry department, several from the college of arts and sciences
+department, several from the college of arts and sciences including study abroad

 While these awards mostly covered my tuition and fees, I still had a great amount of out of pocket expenses, so I took out student loans.
 As one of three children in a single income family, I knew I would have to rely on student loans for my dental education as well.